 - The Federation will review this policy each year in November in line with Safe Network guidance or sooner in light of any changes in legislation or guidance.
 All changes will be communicated to our member Festivals in time for the start of the new Festival year.

 The Federation and its member Festivals use the following policies and procedures to create Safer Festivals for everyone:

-2. One or more designated Festival Safeguarding Officers (FSO) appointed for each Federation Festival.
-Name: Celia Dunk Phone: 01298 79038
+b) One or more designated Festival Safeguarding Officers (FSO) appointed for each Federation Festival.
+Name: Elizabeth Haggis Phone: 07776 254013

-3. Best practice advice in the form of Safe Working Practice and Festival Child Protection leaflets, with support and training for all Festival staff and volunteers.
-Including clear reporting procedures for anyone with a concern about a child.
+c) Best practice advice in the form of Safe Working Practice and Festival Child Protection leaflets, with support and training for all Festival staff and volunteers, including clear reporting procedures for anyone with a concern about a child.

-5. All Festival personnel wear an official Festival badge, and those in overall charge of performance areas will bear a large, clearly identifiable card.
-All teachers/parents/guardians /carers are asked to report all incidents of any nature to anyone wearing a badge.
+f) All teachers/parents/guardians /carers are asked to report all incidents of any nature to anyone wearing a badge.
 All reported incidents will be handled in accordance with the Safe Working Practice and Festival Child Protection best practice advice.
-In addition we will ensure the availability of a quiet area / room where concerns can be expressed in private.
+In addition, we will ensure the availability of a quiet area / room where concerns can be expressed in private.

-8. Some children and vulnerable adults may have specific needs in order to take part.
-If this is the case we ask the responsible teachers/parents/guardians/carers to contact the Festival Secretary prior to arrival.
+i) Some children and vulnerable adults may have specific needs in order to take part.
+If this is the case, we ask the responsible teachers/parents/guardians/carers to contact the Festival Secretary prior to arrival.
 The Festival actively seeks wherever possible to meet these needs, but must know beforehand in order to prepare support – or to advise that help cannot be provided on this occasion.